alexmucde/DLTCan/README.md

 [Wemos Library](https://github.com/alexmucde/WemosLibrary)

+Clone or copy the Wemos Library into the Arduino Libraries folder before compiling the [DLTCan.ino](https://github.com/alexmucde/DLTCan/blob/main/arduino/DLTCan/DLTCan.ino) sketch.

 Compile, upload and run the SW with the [Arduino IDE](https://www.arduino.cc/en/software).

-Clone or copy the Wemos Library into the Arduino Libraries folder before compiling the [DLTCan.ino](https://github.com/alexmucde/DLTCan/blob/main/arduino/DLTRelais/DLTCan.ino) sketch.
+Select the right Board Wemos D1 Mini or Wemos D1 R1 in the Arduino Studio.

+Select in the Source code the right CAN configuration for your board

 ### Features